mindful-ai-dude/Gemini-AgentsADK-GUI/README.md

 - **Responsive Design**: Works on desktop and tablet devices.
 - **Local Storage**: Agent configurations are saved locally in your browser for privacy and convenience.
 - **API Key Management**: Securely store your Google Cloud API key locally; validation and usage occur via the backend service.

+## 🔄 May 2025 Update

+This application has been updated to support the latest Google ADK Python v0.3.5+ API (May 2025).
+Key changes include:

+- **Updated Tool Wrapping**: Tools are now wrapped using the new `AgentTool({ tool: instance })` syntax instead of the previous approach
+- **Simplified Agent Instantiation**: The LlmAgent class now uses a more streamlined API
+- **Direct Agent Invocation**: Using `agent.invoke()` method for simpler agent interaction
+- **Updated Model IDs**: Support for the latest Gemini model identifiers including:
+  - `gemini-2.5-flash-preview-04-17`
+  - `gemini‑2.5‑pro‑exp‑05‑06`
+  - `gemini-2.0-flash`
+  - `gemini-2.0-flash-lite`
+- **Unified Import Paths**: Streamlined imports from the `google-adk` package

+These changes ensure compatibility with the latest version of the Google ADK Python library while maintaining all existing functionality.

 ## 📸 Screenshots